 In the future, we can expect to see the development of different greenhouse films for different crops and purposes based on their UV penetration category.

-As well as increased anthocyanin and plant colouration, exposure to shortwave UV light has been found to have a range of other benefits.
-In many species, UV light is an important contributor to flavour and aromatic compounds.
+As well as increased anthocyanin and plant coloration, exposure to shortwave UV light has been found to have a range of other benefits.
+In many species, UV light is an important contributor to flavor and aromatic compounds.

 Overall higher levels of secondary metabolites are produced under UV and it is thought that when both UV-A and UV-B wavelengths are present, plants accumulate secondary products that protect them from damage to the photosynthetic systems.

 These secondary metabolites are thought to include UV-protecting or -absorbing compounds that prevent some of the damage to cells and DNA caused by UV radiation reaching the photosynthetic apparatus.
 This means that the photosynthesis systems are not as damaged as we would expect with exposure to UV radiation.

 However, in some studies it has been found that damage can still occur to photosystem II in particular under UV wavelengths.
 In certain species, this causes a reduction in growth; so, it is possible that under UV wavelengths, the plant might divert some of its photosynthetic energy into producing compounds to protect it, thus reducing overall growth slightly.
 In yet other studies, no significant effect on growth reduction was seen when UV light was provided, so it’s likely any negative effects are species and environment dependent.